-No one on the planet is left untouched by the effects of climate change, from rising temperatures and sea levels to worsened air pollution and droughts that threaten food and water security.
+No one on the planet is left untouched by the effects of climate change, from rising temperatures and sea levels to worsened air pollution and droughts that threaten water and food security.
 But as many experts have found, climate change disproportionately impacts marginalised and minority communities, many of whom are forced to flee their homes in a growing phenomenon known as climate migration.
 While it is critical that the world works together to drastically and rapidly cut down greenhouse gas emissions and invest in climate mitigation and adaptation, it’s understandable for individuals – at least those with the resources and the means – to consider relocating to the best places to live to avoid climate change.

 So where are the best places to live that are least affected by the changing climate?
 This question turns out to be quite difficult to answer.
 Does it mean countries that possess the geographical advantages of not being severely affected by climate change in the future?
 Does it refer to countries that put in the most effort to mitigate the effects of climate change?
 Or does it mean countries that are most likely to adapt to climate change?
 We explore the top-performing countries in each of the three categories: geographical advantages, mitigation, and adaptation.